jaenelleisidro/example-sequelize-migration/README.md

 npx sequelize-cli seed:generate --name demo-user modify the generated js seeds according to your liking at seeds folder then run npx sequelize-cli db:seed:all

+to undo seeds
+npx sequelize-cli db:seed:undo

+to redo, just run this again
+npx sequelize-cli db:seed:all

+note that seeds are not tracked so running them twice will result to duplicate data